iagoMendesDaSilva/word-reminder/README.md

-# Reminder
+# Word Reminder

-Reminder is an application that helps memorize new vocabulary by sending notifications.
-Also you can practice the vocabulary in the application practice tab or with its Widget.
+Word Reminder is an application that helps memorize new vocabulary by sending notifications.
+Also you can practice the vocabulary in the application practice tab.

 <img src="/demonstration/mockup.png"/><br>